LonamiWebs/Telethon/readthedocs/index.rst

 .. important::
    If you're new here, you want to read :ref:`getting-started`.
-If you're looking for the method reference, you should check :ref:`telethon-package`.
+If you're looking for the method reference, you should check :ref:`telethon-client`.

-   The mentioned :ref:`telethon-package` is an important section and it contains the friendly methods that **you should use** most of the time.
+   The mentioned :ref:`telethon-client` is an important section and it contains the friendly methods that **you should use** most of the time.